frain-dev/convoy-website/content/blog/generating-stripe-like-webhook-signatures.md

 1. We use the `Advanced` flag to determine what type of signature to generate.
 2. We use the `Scheme` type to encapsulate all versions, and the order in which they’re passed in determines their version.
 We map to index 0 to `v1` etc similar to how we don’t define API versioning as `/api/v0`.
 3. `ComputeHeaderValue` will either generate a simple signature string or an advanced signature string based on the `Advanced` flag.
+4. The line `tBuf, err := s.encodePayload()` encodes the payload and strips out all whitespace characters.
+This is important because verifying signatures will require both the provider and consumer to generate signatures over the exact same payload.
+Any difference in the payload will result in different hashes generated.
+This is why as a rule of thumb, in Convoy, we strip out all whitespace characters.

 Other aspects of this library were removed for brevity, you can find the full code [here](https://github.com/frain-dev/convoy/blob/main/pkg/signature/signature.go).

+### Caveat
+One caveat to keep in mind

 ### SDK